sgoldenlab/simba/docs/Tutorial_DLC.md

 ![alt-text-1](/images/body_part_labelling_schematic.png "Body_part_labelling_schematic.png")

-SimBA use the tracking data to construct a battery of *features* (for a list of features with example descriptions, click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv).
-The number of labelled body parts, and which body parts are labelled, determines which features can be calculated.
+SimBA use the tracking data to construct a battery of *features* (for a list of features with example descriptions, click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv)).
+The number of labelled body parts, and which body parts are labelled and tracked, determines which features can be calculated.
 We have validated SimBA by labelling 16 body parts (8 body parts on two individual mice) and we strongly advice users to use the same body part labelling schematic if possible.
 To set the DeepLabCut config to use the 16 body part schematic, check the `Apply Golden Aggression Config' box (See **Step 1**, below).
 Pre-trained models using the 16 body part schematic and two animals can also be downloaded through [OSF](https://osf.io/5t4y9/).
 However, SimBA will also accept alternative body labelling schematics (see the above figure).
-This includes:
+This currently includes:

    * 7 body parts on two individual mice recorded 90° above angle
    * 4 body parts on two individual mice recorded 90° above angle